elioflex/discord-voice-keeper/README.md

 ## Important Notes

-- Using self-bots may violate Discord's Terms of Service
+- This application uses a user token which is against Discord's Terms of Service
+- **Educational Purpose Only**: This tool is shared for educational purposes to demonstrate Discord API interactions
-- Use at your own risk
+- **Use at your own risk**: Your Discord account could be suspended or terminated
-- Keep your token private and secure
+- **Security Warning**: Keep your token private and secure at all times
 - Never commit your `.env` file to version control
+- Do not use this on accounts you cannot afford to lose

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.